An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Computational adequacy

-\end{proposition} \begin{proof} The left-to-right direction follows from Proposition~\ref{prop:alg}, Theorem~\ref{main:theo}, the fact that $\varphi$ corresponds to an open set of $\PP(S)$, and the fact that $\demon \varphi$ corresponds to an open set of $\Pow_x\PP(S)$.
-The right-to-left direction follows from the fact that $\demon \varphi$ corresponds to an open set of $\Pow_x\PP(S)$ and Theorem~\ref{main:theo}. \end{proof} We can now also derive the full abstraction theorem mentioned in Section~\ref{sec:intro}.
+We can now also derive the full abstraction result mentioned in Section~\ref{sec:intro}.
 Specifically given programs $P$, $Q$, and state $s$ the observational preorder $\lesssim_x$ is defined by,

-Then by taking advantage of computational adequacy we achieve full abstraction. \begin{theorem} Choose one of the three mixed powerdomains $\Pow_x \PP$ $(x \in \{l,u,b\})$, a program $P$, a program $Q$, and a state $s$.
+Then by taking advantage of computational adequacy we achieve full abstraction. \begin{corollary} Choose one of the three mixed powerdomains $\Pow_x \PP$ $(x \in \{l,u,b\})$, a program $P$, a program $Q$, and a state $s$.
 The following equivalence holds.